 White Beans are very nutritious.
 Some of the benefits of white beans are:

-Provide ample fiber: White beans promote improved digestive health and can help with bowel regularity
+Provide ample fiber: White beans promote improved digestive health and can help with bowel regularity.

 Promote healthy body weight: White beans have a high nutrient density while being relatively low in calories.
-These characteristics, when combined with their high fibre and protein content, may promote a healthy body weight.
+These characteristics, when combined with their high fiber and protein content, may promote a healthy body weight.

 Why use the Instant Pot to Cook Cannellini White Beans?